richardatval/www.greatproject.org.uk/_posts/2018-05-25-lord-callanan-visits-the-great-project.md

 layout: default
 published: true
 title: Lord Callanan visits the GREAT Project
-summary: Lord Callanan visits the GREAT Project
+summary: >-
+  In April the GREAT Project was excited to host Lord Callanan, Minister of State at the Department for Exiting the European Union.
 ---
 ![Lord Callanan visits the GREAT Project]({{site.baseurl}}/img/lord-callanan-visit-GREAT.jpg)